-‘Arthritis is a common condition that causes pain and inflammation in the joints’*, it affects around 10 million people in the UK and Osteoarthritis is set to reach 17 million by 2030 according to research conducted by the charity Arthritis Care1 and most of people diagnosed with the condition are over the age of 65, not only does it affect you physically it can have a huge affect on someone’s mental health as well.
+‘Arthritis is a common condition that causes pain and inflammation in the joints’*, it affects around 10 million people in the UK and Osteoarthritis is set to reach 17 million by 2030 according to research conducted by the charity Arthritis Care1 and most of the people diagnosed with the condition are over the age of 65, not only does it affect you physically it can have a huge affect on someone’s mental health as well.

 * According to the NHS choices website (http://www.nhs.uk/Conditions/Arthritis/Pages/Introduction.aspx)

 There are approximately 120 different types arthritis, the two most common are, Osteoarthritis and Rheumatoid arthritis.
-The type and severity of the symptoms varies and it is essential to have a clear diagnosis prior to any form of therapeutic intervention.
+The type and severity of the symptoms vary and it is essential to have a clear diagnosis prior to any form of therapeutic intervention.

 OA was historically thought to be a normal consequence of aging, leading to the term “degenerative joint disease.”
 However, it is now known that OA results from the interaction of multiple influences, including joint integrity, genetics, local inflammation, mechanical forces, and cellular and biochemical processes.
 This leads to